-For example, let’s say that my child does not want to wear a coat to go outside.
+Let’s look at an example: Let’s say that my child does not want to wear a coat to go outside.
 I could have a stand off with him about it.
-I could chase him around, threaten him and eventually force the coat on him.
-Another option would be that I could have a stand off with him where I eventually give up and let him go outside without it on.
-Because I based things on control, I am left with being the winner or and loser.
-This results in tension and a strained relationship.
+I could chase him around, threaten him, threaten to take away something, and eventually force the coat on him.
+Another option would be that I could have a stand off with him where I try to get him to do what I want him to do, and then eventually give up and let him go outside without it on.
+Because I based things on control, I am left with being the winner or loser.
+Win/lose families or organizations are not fun to be part of, it results in tension and strained relationships.

-On top of that, in neither situation mentioned would I have taught anything useful.
+In neither situation mentioned would I have actually taught anything useful.
 At best my child learns that I can control him, or that he can escape being controlled.
+This is what controlling without teaching yields.
 I am hoping to teach better lessons that this in my parenting.

 What about this: What if on our way to go outside my child does not put his coat on.
+I don’t get threatened.
+I try to use it as a learning/connecting moment.
 I ask him what he thinks about the temperature outside.
 (Maybe we even have a thermometer he can check).
 Already, I am shifting the tone by engaging him in a respectful/educational conversation.
 This may be enough to help teach or remind.
 However, it may not.
 But it also might not be the end of the world if he goes outside without a coat.
-A coat can be brought along.
+Children learn well through natural consequences.
+Also, he could tie the coat around his waist.
 If we take the power dynamic out of it, lessons can be learned, real life lessons.
 If we hold on to who is in control …control becomes the focus.

 Backing down on the control, stepping away from win/lose type scenarios may provide you with what you actually want, win/win scenarios.
 I have experienced the magic of this.
 In backing down on control and collaborating with my child, so much good stuff is taught All without power struggles.